Xomega-Net/Xomega.Docs/docs/framework/services/querying.md

 ### Registering operators

-Xomega Framework provides an `OperatorRegistry` class to allow registering operators and looking them up by a name.
+Xomega Framework provides an `OperatorRegistry` class to allow registering operators and looking them up by name.
 By default, the `OperatorRegistry` class registers all [standard operators](#standard-operators) supported by Xomega Framework.

-In order to make the operator registry accessible to the base service and all other services, you need to register it as a singleton in your `Startup` class using either an extension method or explicitly, as follows.
+To make the operator registry accessible to the base service and all other services, you need to register it as a singleton in your `Startup` class using either an extension method or explicitly, as follows.

 ```cs title="Startup.cs"
 public void ConfigureServices(IServiceCollection services)